-CD19+ B-cells removed from mouse spleens were analyzed before (left) and after microbubble isolation (right).
-Cultured isolates were exposed to CpG and IL5 for 3 days and plasma cell induction (CD138 upregulation) was assessed (bottom).
-Data courtesy of Derek Jones – UPenn
+CD19+ B cells removed from mouse spleens were analyzed before (left) and after microbubble isolation (right).
+Cultured isolates were exposed to CpG and IL5 for three days and then plasma cell induction (CD138 upregulation) was assessed (bottom).
+Data courtesy of Derek Jones (University of Pennsylvania).

-The scarcity of research funding makes costs a major factor in lab decisions.
-Since Akadeum’s microbubbles work with common lab materials and don’t require you to purchase expensive magnets or columns, they represent and excellent low-cost cell separation method.
+The scarcity of research funding makes cost a major factor in lab decisions.
+Since Akadeum’s microbubbles work with common lab materials and don’t require you to purchase expensive magnets or columns, they represent an excellent low-cost cell separation method.